Dentistry in the United States: Dental economics

 Until the late 20th century, most of dentistry was paid directly by patients.
 Today, funding for dentistry includes: self-payment, private insurance, employer-sponsored insurance, Medicaid, and SCHIP.

+The median annual earnings of salaried dentists in the United States was $136,960 in May 2006, indicating a high degree of scarcity for qualified personnel.
+The opinions and thoughts of dentists, much like those of other professionals, are sought after by their organizations and clients.
+The dentist creates a diagnosis, consults the patient, and conceptualizes a treatment.
+In 2009, Dental assistants made roughly $14.40 an hour, about $32,000 annually.
+Unlike dentists, dental assistants do not have much influence over the treatment of patients.
+They carry out routine procedures and follow the dentists' instructions.

 Criticisms

 Since 1977, evidence has shown that seeing a dentist every six months, as is standard in the United States, is not associated with improved dental or oral health.

 Some of the largest dentistry companies in the United States have been subject to class-action lawsuits for their fraudulent practices.